 Policy Contact: Vice President, Administrative Services

 The purpose of this chapter is to establish procedures and reasonable controls for the use of college property by all college and noncollege groups.
 Bellevue College is an educational institution provided and maintained by the people of the state of Washington.
-The college reserves its facilities, buildings and grounds for those activities that are related to its broad educational mission.
-At other times, the college facilities may be made available to other individuals and organizations.
+The college reserves its property for activities that are related to its broad educational mission.
+When not being used for those purposes, college property may be made available to other individuals and organizations.

-Consistent with RCW 28B.50.140(7) and 28B.50.140(9), facilities should be available for a variety of uses which are of benefit to either the college community or the general public if such general uses substantially relate to and do not interfere with the mission of the college.
-However, a state agency is under no obligation to make its public facilities available to the community for private purposes.
+Consistent with RCW 28B.50.140(7) and 28B.50.140(9), college property should be available for a variety of uses which are of benefit to either the college community or the general public if such uses substantially relate to and do not interfere with the mission of the college.
+However, a state agency is under no obligation to make its property available to the general public for private purposes.

-When determining whether to authorize a particular use, primary consideration shall be given at all times to activities specifically related to the college’s mission, and no arrangements shall be made that may interfere with, or operate to the detriment of, the college’s own teaching, or public service programs.
+When determining whether to authorize a particular use, primary consideration shall be given at all times to activities related to the college’s mission, and no arrangements shall be made that may interfere with, or operate to the detriment of, the college’s own teaching, student programming, or other college sponsored programs.

-The primary purpose of college facilities is to serve the instructional program of the college.
-However, the facilities, when not required for scheduled college use, may be available for rental by the public in accordance with current fee schedules and other relevant terms and conditions developed and maintained by the vice president of administrative services.
+The primary purpose of college property use is to advance the mission of the college.
+However, college property, when not required for scheduled college purposes, may be available for use by the public in accordance with current fee schedules and other relevant terms and conditions developed and maintained by the vice president of administrative services.

-In determining whether to accept a request for the use of college facilities, the administration shall use the college mission statement and the following items, listed in priority order, as guidelines:
+In determining whether to accept a request for the use of college property, the administration shall use the college mission statement and the following items, listed in priority order, as guidelines: